MelbourneDeveloper/Device.Net/docfx_project/articles/GettingStarted.md

 ### Example Code:

-This is UWP code.
-The only difference for Windows is that you would call WindowsHidDeviceFactory.Register().
+This is a simple Windows console app.

 ```cs
 using Device.Net;